mistermicheels/learning-notes/processes-techniques/Code-review-collaboration.md

 -   Creates joint ownership of the code: more than one person has detailed knowledge regarding that part of the code
     -   Knowledge can get spread through the team by mixing up the pairs
 -   Helps with focus:
-    -   While there is a lot of interaction within a pair, this interaction does not require context switching because both members of the pair are already working on the same thing
+    -   While there is a lot of interaction within a pair, this interaction does not require context switching because both members of the pair are working on the same thing
     -   The pair can also keep each other on track and prevent each other from slacking off or being tempted to write quick-and-dirty code
 -   Different perspectives and levels of overview
     -   Two people know more than one